 No. The treatment with superficial radiation therapy is painless and takes about 30-45 seconds.
 However, your doctor can apply a topical numbing cream to the treatment area if you experience any discomfort.

-SRT is one of the most effective keloid removal methods because of its low recurrence rate.
+S.R.T. is one of the most effective keloid removal treatments because of its low recurrence of keloid scars.
 Evidence suggests that keloids return in only about 10% of cases following superficial radiation therapy.